 History Work-Study Program: Be a History Teaching Assistant!

-“The TAs” are the heart of the history department, forming a fun and friendly community of students.
+"The TAs" are the heart of the history department, forming a fun and friendly community of students.
 Any student with work-study dollars is eligible, but we especially encourage History majors and minors to apply.
 Teaching Assistants work on a variety of different tasks for faculty, including photocopying, scanning articles, returning books or audio-visual materials to the library, and running errands.
 Based on a rotation schedule, students are typically on duty for six to eight hours a week in the faculty student assistant office.
-To apply for a work study job with the History department, please contact the Senior Administrative Coordinator, Kayla Begg.
+To apply for a work study job with the History department, please contact the Senior Administrative Coordinator, Alexis Dolan.

 Rains Research Assistants